Experts agree that frequent handwashing is one of the first lines of defense against colds and flu.

 - Disinfectants.
 These products are designed to be effective against the germs indicated on their labels.
 Surfaces should be clean prior to disinfecting.

 While you can't control every germ in your environment, it makes good sense to defend against the germs that can make you sick.
 Be particularly vigilant during the fall and winter months, when colds and flu are at their peak.
-And even if you think you're savvy about germ control, Nancy Bock, Senior Vice President of Education at the American Cleaning Institute, has identified a few "hot spots" you may have overlooked:
+And even if you think you're savvy about germ control, the American Cleaning Institute has identified a few "hot spots" you may have overlooked:

 - If you take small children to the supermarket, use an antibacterial wipe on the cart handle before settling the child down in the cart.